ketaniaaa/swiftify/README.md

 It is ***crucial*** to use the Netlify url rather than GitHub Pages because my API callback uri that I have put on the Spotify Developer Dashboard is https://swiftify.netlify.app/
 If you do not use this link, you will not be able to view any visualizations or the site at all because there will be an INCORRECT_URI alert that will prevent the use of the github site!
 This link allows the OAuth token to be returned :)!
-**If you do not have a Spotify Account, for marking purposes, please see the [Account Access](#) page.
-This will redirect you to a password protected pdf that contains the username and password to a Spotify account.
+**This app is in development mode as it is a student project.
+This means only specfic accounts which I have added on the developer dashboard can view the application and Andre and Hanli have been added.
+If this is not enough data to return a chart for marking purposes, please see the [Account Access](#) page.
+This will redirect you to a password protected pdf that contains the username and password to a  dummySpotify account.
 If you are a Wits lecturer, you will be able to access this file**

-### To-Do
-- media queries
-- update static array for indiv albums
-- fix back navigation for visualizations
-- use playback sdk and embeds for further music plays
-- fix mobile wireframes
-- update planning docs
-- research image quality loading
-- add more microformatting and change current classes to ids aka update json ld and meta for album pages
-- improve seo for new charts
-- add tooltip for data art